PandasThumb/pandasthumb.github.io/_posts/2020/2020-12-27-Fitness-Tautology.md

 <p>
 ... it's <em>not</em> a tautology.
 First of all, an aside: fitness is not merely "survival".
 For some reason creationists are fixated on survival and do not realize that evolutionary biologists also count in fitness the expected amount of reproduction of those parents that survive.
-But that technicality aside..
+But that technicality aside ...
 <p>
 I saw on a blog (<a href="http://theskepticalzone.com/wp/is-darwinian-evolution-teleonomic/comment-page-4/#comment-104569">here</a>) a good analogy:
 Is it tautological or circular or meaningless